What Happens During A Past Life Regression

 I saw a lot of symbolic meaning and contrast between these two lives – they were depictive of two types of spirituality.
 One that was unhappy and existed within the confines of dogma, the other existed outside of the dogma and was lived through every day life – and was much happier.
 I saw the contrast in that symbolism as a larger message for me in general.

-As such, it wasn’t really what I learned about the past lives, it was what the past lives showed me about myself right now.
+As such, it wasn’t really what I learned about the past lives during the regression, it was what the past lives showed me about myself right now.
 All in all, I think it was a great experience and it did indeed give me a lot of validation about what I felt about my own path, currently.

 Have you had a hypnotic regression?
-What was it like?
+What happened during your past life regression?
 Let me know in the comments.